casper-network/ceps/text/0003-hash-indexed-object-store.md

 * Small design changes can be made to allow **attaching loose ends to future DAG nodes**.
 An example is laid out in the [Finality Signatures](#finality-signatures) part of [Future possibilities](#future-possibilities) section.

+* _Highly dynamic loose ends_ are still pose an [open question](#unresolved-questions).
+An example are votes on the consensus DAG, which likely cannot be rolled up like finality signatures (see above).
+The [Unresolved Questions](#unresolved-questions) handles this in more details.

+* *Substitutable nodes*, that is node that can be supplanted by another, are also still an issue that for the [Unresolved Questions](#unresolved-questions) section.

+This can be summarized by stating the object store model is well-known for the chain DAG, but open questions remain with respects to the consensus DAG.

 ## Reference-level explanation

 [reference-level-explanation]: #reference-level-explanation